Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Proof of Theorem and Theorem

 In case a), $\sigma_{20}$ must fix exactly three points on the curve $C$ of genus $7$ and exchange the two rational curves.
 By the Riemann-Hurwitz formula this implies that $\sigma_5$ fixes the same points on $C$ and $\sigma_4$ has exactly $8$ fixed points on $C$ and exchanges the two rational curves.
 This is not possible since by \cite[Theorem 0.1]{ArtebaniSarti4} the number of fixed points equals $2\alpha+4$, where $\alpha=\sum_{C\subset \Fix(\sigma_4)}(1-g(C))$.

 In case b), $\sigma_{20}$ has exactly one fixed point on the genus six curve and two points on the rational curve $R$, while $\sigma_5$ has exactly five fixed points on the curve by the Riemann-Hurwitz formula.
 By the same formula $\sigma_4$ has $6$ fixed points on $C$.
 By \cite[Theorem 0.1]{ArtebaniSarti4} $R$ is fixed by $\sigma_4$.
+This case corresponds to the statement.

-Case c) is impossible since, by the Riemann-Hurwitz formula, a curve of genus $5$ can not have an order five automorphism with more than two fixed points (and $\sigma_5$ would have this property).
+Case c) is impossible since, by the Riemann-Hurwitz formula, a curve of genus $5$ can not have an order five automorphism with more than two fixed points (and $\sigma_5$ would have this property). \end{proof}